In Peak (2016), Anders Ericsson explains how to train to achieve mastery and expertise.

 Some genetics factors may influence a person’s ability to engage in sustained deliberate practice.
 For example, by limiting the person’s capability to focus for long periods of time every time.

-However, the author does also make the point that everyone can improve.
+However, the author also makes the point that everyone can improve.
 And, in most cases, improve a lot.

 Purposeful Practice is Not A Must